 AREA CREDITS

 Writing and Speaking: (6 credits)

 ENGL 1120 (Composition II) 3

 Select an additional course from the following: COMM 1130, ENGL 2120, ENGL2210, PHIL 1120.
 3

-Students who do not place into ENGL 1120 may apply the credit hours from equivalent ENGL 1110 Y or Z) to help fulfill the Student Choice area requiren h the prerequisite ENGL 1110 (or its nents below.
+Students who do not place into ENGL 1120 may apply the credit hours from t he prerequisite ENGL 1110 (or its

+equivalent ENGL 1110 Y or Z) to help fulfill the Student Choice area requireme ents below.

-Mathematics and Statistics: (3 credits) MATH 1220 (College Algebra) MATH 1130 (A Survey of Mathematics) 3
+Mathematics and Statistics: (3 credits)

-or MATH 1350 (Introduction to Statistics) 5
+MATH 1220 (College Algebra), MATH 1130 (A Survey of Mathematics), or MATH 1350 (Introduction to Statistics) 3

 3

 Physical and Natural Sciences: (4 credits)

 4

+Select one course from the UNM Core Curriculum in Physical and Natural Scien nces, which must include a lab.

-Social and Behavioral Sciences: (3 credits) ences, which must include a lab.
+Social and Behavioral Sciences: (3 credits)

 3

-Select one course from the UNM Core Curriculum in Social and Behavioral So Humanities: (3 credits) iences.
+Select one course from the UNM Core Curriculum in Social and Behavioral Scie ences.

+Humanities: (3 credits)

 3

 Select one course from the UNM Core Curriculum in Humanities.

 Second Language: (3 credits)

 3

 Select one course from UNM Core Curriculum in Second Language.

 Arts and Design: (3 credits)

 3

 Select one course from the UNM Core Curriculum in Arts and Design.

 Student Choice: (6 credits)

 6